danae1968/stabflex2019/README.md

 ## Data
 Data files are split in two different experiment folders.
-Experiment 2 is a direct replication of experiment 1 with a higher sample size.
+Experiment 2 is a direct replication of experiment 1 (28 participants) with a higher sample size (62 participants).

 **Colorwheel task data structure:**